nimaghazaei/new-server-installation-procedure/README.md

  - set OS ip manualy by using IPAM allocated range and update server target interface ip in inventory. also set ip description.

 **7. Rack Installation**
+ - mount rail kit in allocated rack and allocated rack position , then install server. update location section of target device in inventory.
+ - connect power and ethernet cables based on interfaces , power ports and outlets that you were set in inventory connectivity.

+**8. Labeling**
+ - put two lables on each power cable in the form of **sarver name - outlet number** in outlet side and **server name - port number** in server side.
+ - put two lables on each ethernet cable in the form of **sarver name - sw name - interface number** in sw / router / patch panel side and **server name - interface number** in server side.